 - Gluten Free Teriyaki Chicken Kabobs

 - PB&J Chocolate Covered Frozen Banana Pops

-If you try out this Gluten Free Shrimp Pasta Salad recipe (or any other recipe) then don’t forget to rate the recipe and let me know how it went in the comments below.
+If you try out this Kale Blueberry Smoothie recipe (or any other recipe) then don’t forget to rate the recipe and let me know how it went in the comments below.
 Seriously, I love hearing from you!